yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 ### (3) What are the tricks for the speedup?
 They are all in the dataloader, starting from [this line](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/f2873d1f47d92b190350301ef96e0b894c606507/vpd/datasets.py#L131) and [this line](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/f2873d1f47d92b190350301ef96e0b894c606507/vpd/datasets.py#L201).
-This is an extension of the work in the main branch, where we pre-sample 32768/16384 points on the hemisphere.
+This is an extension of our work in the main branch, where we pre-sample 32768/16384 points on the hemisphere.

 ### (4) Code for other baselines.